 We have produced reports and analysis on how spectrum can be used by multiple services at once, and how use of spectrum on adjacent bands may cause interference.
 Our work on radiospectrum engineering enables us to provide a complete solution to policy makers looking to understand the impact of regulations and changes of use.
 We provide advice to regulators on how to establish a robust monitoring framework and also carry out field testing ourselves.
 Alongside this, we work with operators and manufacturers on measuring the performance of equipment and assessing how this will impact on interference.

 Tim Miller is a Partner at Plum and specialises in the application of economic theory to telecommunications issues, with a particular focus on regulation, competition, and spectrum policy and strategy.
 His advice has been used by operators to lobby for changes to regulation, and by governments and regulators to form regulatory policy and strategy.

 Tim has developed models and analytical tools for operators, regulators and governments around the world to assess the value of spectrum and how it should be awarded.
 He has also provided advice on how spectrum may be used – from both a technical and regulatory perspective – in mobile and fixed networks.
 His work considers the analysis of markets and company interactions, both in terms of their impact on spectrum awards and on regulation in general.
 He is adept at applying established regulations to emerging markets, particularly those in Africa, Latin America and the Middle East, but is keen to develop new regulatory thinking to reflect the changing nature of today’s telecommunications markets, applied to markets worldwide.

-Tim has applied game theory to market interactions to enable operators and regulators to understand likely outcomes of decisions, and how to mitigate against unwanted effects.
+He has applied game theory to market interactions to enable operators and regulators to understand likely outcomes of decisions, and how to mitigate against unwanted effects.
 His work has also included mobile broadband regulation, the estimation of demand for data traffic, economic impact and cost-benefit analyses, the pricing of regulated services, broadcasting cost models, undersea cable disputes, mobile number portability, universal service cost calculations, and structural separation.